 Riding the Version 2 4Seasons Disc wheelset

-We’ve been given an exclusive pre-launch ride of the Version 2 4Seasons Disc.
-Not wanting to give them an easy ride, we set up the wheels with tubeless cyclocross tyres, so we could take them over the bumpier surfaces on which they excel.
+I set up the wheels with tubeless cyclocross tyres, so I could take them over the bumpier surfaces on which they excel.

 Tubeless set-up was hassle-free, with the tyres fitting easily over the rims and sealing quickly with a track pump, without the need for a fancy reservoir to give a blast of air.